andrewPao/game-sales-import/readme.txt

 Select Body tab -> Key : file , Value: -- navigate to game-sale-import/target/output , Description: file
 *Note: The csv file that contains 1,000,000 rows as per requirement locates at game-sale-import/target/output*

+Validation and verification steps:
+There is an file named "Excel_For_Validation" inside it contains an excel named "Game_Sale(Violate Validation).csv It can be use to import.

+Expected output: Import Status : VALIDATION_ERROR Total rows imported: 0 Navigate to mysql run this query
+SELECT * FROM game_sales_db.csv_import_progress order by id desc;

+Note: If the file contains error, the error_log column will not be null.
+Under error_log column, right click "blob" -> Open Value in Editor.

+For task 2 In-depth design can only be further elaborate during interview. "vanguardTest_script.sql" contains the required tables for this test.

 getGameSales endpoint:
 Task 3 part 1) A list of game sales